abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ```

 ## Task 5: Make changes to cluster declarations in the Git repo - Read Only

+In this task, you will simulate a real-world GitOps update.
+You’ll edit the YAML file in your forked repo to change a CPU request value.
+This triggers a new deployment rollout handled automatically by the GitOps operator.

 1. Run the following command in the SSH session that is already opened to the ubuntu-k8s from Putty and confirm that you are able to see the **arc-k8s-demo-** pod.